gersteinlab/LARVA/README.txt

 [ncpu]: The number of CPU cores LARVA-SAM should use to parallelize its workload.

 [aropt]: There are two options here:
 "e": Randomize variants over the human exome.
-Only supported option at this time.
 "g": Randomize variants over the whole human genome.
-Implementation is currently underway.

 [out db dir]: The directory to which the SQLite databases that hold the output are written.